kempa-liehr/contexere/README.rst

     - tables, etc

 In order to trace and track these multiple interconnected research artefacts, hierarchical naming schemes are a powerful tool to document the connection between research artefacts, find previous research outputs, and enable reproducible research [1].

-The following naming scheme has evolved over several years to track research artefacts of all kinds.
+The following naming scheme has evolved over several years to track research artefacts of all kinds:

 The general scheme is: ``DSyymd[hMM]e[_x]__title``